jacopotediosi/OctoPrint-Telegram/CONTRIBUTING.md

 4. **Never mix two or more issues in a single ticket.** If you encounter more than one bug, open a separate ticket for each.

 # Creating Pull Requests
 1. Create your pull request **from a custom branch** on your end (e.g. `improve/my-new-feature`).
 Pull requests created from a `master` branch will not be accepted.
    The reason is that anything added to your PR's branch will become part of the PR itself.
    If you create a PR from your `master` branch, chances are high you'll accidentally include unrelated changes.
 2. Create your pull request **only against the `devel` branch**.
 PRs targeting the `master` branch will not be accepted.
 3. Create **one pull request per feature or bug fix**.
-4. Make sure your pull request includes **only relevant changes**
+4. Make sure your pull request includes **only relevant changes**.
    Avoid modifications to unrelated files or addition of unnecessary files (e.g. your full virtual environment).
    Ideally, your PR should consist of a single commit (use `git rebase` and `squash` to clean your history).
 5. Ensure that your code **follows the current coding style**:
    - Use spaces for indentation, matching the existing style of the file you're editing